Cauliflower Poutine

 ·

 (Note: this post was originally published on January 5, 2020.
-The date above reflects migration to the new platform.)
+It has since been updated with new photos and some adjustments.)

-Some of you are probably asking "what the heck is poutine??".
-It's actually a classic late-night snack from Quebec, Canada, but it has made its way down to Vermont (and elsewhere in New England).
+Some of you are probably asking "what in the world is poutine??".
+It's actually a classic late-night snack from Quebec, Canada, but it has made its way down to Vermont and elsewhere in New England.
 The premise is simple: fries smothered in gravy and cheese curds.
 Refer to the movie Super Troopers if you need an example (and if you want to poke fun at my home state).

 • Sweet onion